What is AMD

 Age-Related Macula Degeneration (AMD) is a major cause of blindness in elderly people in industrialised countries.
-You can distinguish the atrophic (“dry”) and the exudative (“wet”) form, which is the most devastating one.
-Both are promoted by various environmental risk factors as well as the genetic background.
-The exudative form of AMD is characterised by the presence of choroidal neovascularisation (CNV).
-This CNV is triggered by an imbalance of angiogenic and anti-angiogenic factors in favour of angiogenesis.
+You can distinguish the atrophic (“dry”) and the exudative (“wet”) form, which is the more devastating one.
+Both are promoted by various environmental risk factors as well as genetic factors.
+The exudative form of AMD is characterised by the ingrowth of vessels into the central part of the retina that normally is free of blood vessels (“choroidal neovascularisation, CNV”).
+This CNV is triggered by an imbalance of angiogenic (vessel growth promoting) and anti-angiogenic (vessel growth inhibiting) factors in favour of vessel growth.
 Most prominent molecules are the angiogenic vascular endothelial growth factor (VEGF) and the anti-angiogenic protein pigment epithelium-derived factor (PEDF).
 All these devastating processes are focused on the macula, the place for central and sharp vision in the human retina.

-The pathology of AMD starts with an impairment of the RPE (retinal pigment epithelium) cell layer.
+The pathology of AMD probably starts with an impairment of the RPE (retinal pigment epithelium) cell layer.
 The reasons for this loss of function are not completely understood.
-Inflammatory processes, oxidative stress and genetic predisposition are possible causes for the degeneration processes that lead to blindness.
-The RPE cells are no longer able to fulfil their tasks to preserve a functional retina by sustaining the photoreceptor (RP) cells, supporting them with essential nutrients, regenerating the light-sensitive molecule opsin and disposing of waste products.
+Inflammation, cellular stress and genetic predisposition are possible causes for the degeneration that, untreated, leads to blindness.
+The RPE cells are no longer able to preserve a functional retina by sustaining the visual cells, supporting them with essential nutrients, regenerating the light-sensitive molecule opsin and disposing of waste products.

-Dry AMD waste products accumulate in and around the RPE cells, drusen develops and RPE cells die.
-The impaired RPE cell layer cannot longer preserve the RPs, which will degenerate next.
-In exudative AMD, Bruch’s membrane, a barrier of the outer retina, will become permeable and vessels from the choroid could penetrate the neuronal retina.
-The perturbed cellular metabolism leads to an imbalance of angiogenic and anti-angiogenic factors, promoting vessel growth in the retina, which lead to retinal degeneration and blindness (Fig.1 A, B).
+In dry AMD, waste products accumulate in and around the RPE cells forming so-called drusen that damage the RPE cells, which finally die.
+Consequently, the RPE cells can no longer preserve the visual cells, which will degenerate next.
+In exudative AMD, Bruch’s membrane, a barrier of the outer retina, will become permeable and vessels from the will penetrate the retina.
+Additionally, a perturbed cellular metabolism leads to an imbalance of angiogenic and anti-angiogenic factors, promoting vessel growth in the retina, which untreated leads to retinal degeneration and blindness.